 India - Selling to the GovernmentIndia - Selling to the Government

 Many governments finance public works projects through borrowing from the Multilateral Development Banks.
-Please refer to “Project Financing” Section in “Trade and Project Financing” for more information.
+Please refer to the “Project Financing” section (page 138) in the “Trade and Project Financing” chapter of this document (page 136) for more information.

 The estimated size of the government procurement market at the central government level in India is about $300 billion.
 Indian government procurement practices and procedures often lack transparency and standardization, which can frustrate foreign suppliers.